Introduction to Tehama

 Organizations have a set of Members.
 These are users that have been invited and are trusted by the organization.
 Each member is given a role of either "Administrator", "Manager" or "Staff".
 This role designation controls what they can do on behalf of the Organization.
 A member's role can be changed as circumstances require.

-An organization has only one "Administrator" member.
-The organization administrator has full responsibility and control over the resources utilized by the Organization.
-The first person from your organization/company to be invited creates both the organization account and a user account and automatically becomes the administrator member for the organization.
-The administrator can "step down" by selecting a new administrator from the Managers.
-(The old administrator becomes a manager.)
+An organization has only one member with the "Administrator" role.
+This member is known as the "organization owner".
+The organization owner has full responsibility and control over the resources utilized by the Organization.
+The first person from your organization/company to be invited creates both the organization account and a user account and automatically becomes the organization owner.
+The organization owner can "step down" by selecting a new owner from the Managers.
+(The old owner becomes a manager.)

-An organization can have multiple "Managers", invited by the "Administrator".
-These members can perform all of the actions that an administrator can except those related to billing and payment.
+An organization can have multiple "Managers", invited by the organization owner (the member with the Administrator role).
+These members can perform all of the actions that an organization owner can except those related to billing and payment.

-All other members in an organization are "Staff" members, invited by the "Administrator" or one of the "Managers".
+All other members in an organization are "Staff" members, invited by the organization owner or one of the "Managers".

 An organization owns, controls and/or uses Rooms in Tehama.